Step-by-Step: Configure DHCP Using Policy-based Assignment

 For the DHCP policy based assignment demonstration portion of the test lab, a MAC address based policy will be configured to assign unique DHCP options and IP address ranges to Client1 and Client2.

-A demonstration of DHCP policy based assignment on Windows Server 2012 consists of the following procedures:
+A demonstration of DHCP policy based assignment on Windows Server 2012 or Windows Server 2012 R2 consists of the following procedures:

 Unique MAC addresses on Client1 and Client2 will be used to match different DHCP policies.